sarevok89/CSV-Report-Processing/README.md

 ```
 generate_csv('your_file.csv')
 ```
-Running this will generate You new csv file with name of `output - your_file.csv`
+Running this will generate You new csv file with name of `output - your_file.csv` with your processed data.

 ### Thanks!